Digital-Peak/DPDocker/tests/README.md

 ```

 ## Result
 You will see directly the output of the tests in the console where the system tests are started.
 If some do fail, then detailed reports are printed.
+Additionally you can find screenshots and the HTML pages of the failing tests in the folder tmp/_output of your docker project.